osg-htc/osg-htc.github.io/_posts/2021-02-04-Register-For-All-Hands-Meeting-2021.md

 > *These past 12 months, unlike any others, have shown the power and influence of the Open Science Grid in supporting researchers as they work to enhance           science and the importance of the contributors to the pool.
 The All-Hands Meeting brings the open science community together to share knowledge as this           democratization of science changes the world.*

 A wide range of contributors and attendees with diverse backgrounds from across the world wiil be participating in the meeting.
 A small sampling of the speakers includes Amir Bitran, Harvard University, speaking on "Towards design of folding inhibitors against SARS-CoV-2 proteins", Kevin Thompson, National Science Foundation, discussing "CC* and campus computing" and James P. Howard, Johns Hopkins Applied Physics Laboratory, will be talking about "Modeling demand for medical resources."
-The full list of contributors can be found on [the Contributors page] (https://indico.fnal.gov/event/47040/contributions/).
+The full list of contributors can be found on [the Contributors page](https://indico.fnal.gov/event/47040/contributions/).

 The daily meeting topics are: